Hello,

 Hanna Jenkins and Andy Loughney started Tapalou Guilds in 2015.

 Hanna grew up in the Northeast Kingdom in Northern Vermont.
 She left for a few years to see what medium she would best grow in.
-She served in the Peace Corps in Honduras.
-When she returned a bit tattered and wild eyed she moved to Philadelphia where she worked as an advocate for survivors of domestic violence.
-This is where she met Andy and where they began their lives together.
-They decided to move to Vermont to see if maybe a more rural life would provide better for their individual and collective roots.
-Hanna pursued jobs in the non-profit sector, serving families and becoming active in issues of expanding access to local food for people in her community.
+Her experiences of participating in a Tibetan Studies program in Asia and a Peace Corps Volunteer in Honduras greatly shaped her life.
+Witnessing other ways of being and living impacted her desire to live an authentic.
+Hanna pursued jobs in the non-profit sector, serving families affected by domestic violence and becoming active in issues of expanding access to local food for people in her community.
 While working in local agriculture she served as a Farm to School Coordinator and managed multiple local food buying clubs.

-Besides farming Hanna is most in love with being a Mama to her son, homeschooling, being with her dear friends, their dog Banjo, cooking, being in nature and witnessing the everyday magic that exists all around us.
+Besides farming Hanna is most in love with being a Mama to her twelve year old son, supporting his home based self-directed learning, writing, practicing inner alchemy, being in nature with their dog Banjo, cooking and witnessing the magic that exists all around us.

 Andy caught the farming bug in 2007 while working as an educator at The Lands at Hillside Farms in Shavertown, PA, near where he grew up.
 His experience on this non-profit dairy farm provided new insights into food production and land management and instilled in him a greater reverence for the outdoors and natural processes.